nononovak/otwadvent2019-ctfwriteup/day15_self_replicating_toy.md

 ## Initial Analysis

 For this problem, we're presented with a [c source file](./static/dc3f15513e6d0ca076135b4a05fa954d62938670ddd7db88168d68c00e488b87-chal.c).
-After staring at this file a while, I came up with the basic premise for the challenge:
+After staring at this file a while, I came up with the basic rules for the challenge:

 * A set of instructions are defined for different byte values
 * We provide "assemblium" instructions to be executed